 But sometimes a trend sneaks up on us that we can’t help but fall for.
-Coloured gemstones are big news for 2018, but the truth is that they have been gaining in popularity for the last couple of years, with coloured stones, especially in engagement rings, becoming more and more sought after.
+Coloured gemstones are always big news but the truth is that they have been gaining in popularity for the last couple of years.
+We've seen an increase in coloured stoned jewellery, especially in engagement rings, becoming more and more sought after.

 We're taking a closer look at the coloured stones that are in the spotlight this season, below.